Probability is always…

 Two or more events, where the outcome of the first may have an impact on the second – think “or”, which is calculated by:

-Example: a card is selected from a deck of 52 cards, what is the probability of choosing a king or a club?
+For example, a card is selected from a deck of 52 cards, and we want to know what is the probability of choosing a king or a club?
 (What we want to avoid here is counting the probability of the king of clubs twice!)